mbraceproject/MBrace.Core/README.md

 [MBrace.AWS](http://github.com/mbraceproject/MBrace.AWS/) is an MBrace framework implementation on top of AWS PaaS components.
 Enables easy deployment of scalable MBrace clusters using Elastic Beanstalk & Docker.
 It also supports on-site cluster deployments using AWS S3/DynamoDB/SQS components for communication.

-## Building and Running unit tests
+## Building and Running unit tests for MBrace.Core

 Building MBrace Core requires Visual Studio 2015/F# 4.0.
 You can build the project either from Visual Studio or by running `build.cmd Build` if using cmd/powershell or `./build.sh Build` if using bash/sh.